Launch Recite Me assistive technology

 More information

-The council has refused the applications for the reasons set out in the [decision notices, Galleon Wharf, Galleon Cottage The [committee/officer’s report] set out the issues raised by the Council in more detail.
+The Council has refused the applications for the reasons set out in the decision notices.
+The officer’s reports set out the issues raised by the Council in more detail.

 Galleon Wharf Ltd. And Mr R. Parrott are appealing the decisions made by the Council.

-The Planning Inspectorate has confirmed a valid appeal has been received and it will be handled by hearing.
-It has appointed an inspector, Calan Hewing, to determine this.
-The public inquiry will open on 17 December 2025 and be held in person at a venue to be confirmed.
+The Planning Inspectorate has confirmed a valid appeal has been received and it will be handled by a hearing.
+It has appointed an inspector, Richard E Jones Bsc (Hons) DipTP MRTPI, to determine this.
+The hearing will open on 17 December 2025 and be held in person at a venue to be confirmed.

 Further guidance is available here: Guide to taking part in planning and listed building consent appeals proceeding by a hearing - GOV.UK